-The Sloan Museum’s collections trace their history to the Genesee County Historical Society’s origins in the 1860s.
-In 1920 when the Historical Society disbanded, the collections were turned over to the Flint Board of Education for a museum display in a building occupied by Flint Junior College.
+Sloan Museum’s collections trace their history to the Genesee County Historical Society’s origins in the 1860s.
+In 1920 when the Historical Society disbanded, the collections were turned over to the Flint Board of Education.
 When the Historical Society reorganized in 1946, the collections were returned and the Society moved its exhibits to the Genesee County Court House.
-From the outset of their second era, the Society sought a permanent historical museum.
+The Society then sought a permanent historical museum.

 In 1952, the greater Flint community began planning for a College and Cultural Center.
 Funds were secured to build seven independent cultural facilities in a park-like setting east of downtown Flint.
 Two museums were planned for the new Cultural Center – a transportation museum and a local history museum.
 Due to the prohibitive costs of separate museums, campaign leaders decided to combine the two themes in a single facility.
 The Genesee County Historical Society donated its collections to the new museum, named for longtime President and Chairman of the Board of General Motors, Alfred P. Sloan, an early donor to the Cultural Center project.
 The Alfred P. Sloan Museum opened in 1966.